Creating a Trust

 - Give away assets that are worth significantly more than they were when you acquired them – without paying the capital gains tax that would otherwise be due upon the gift.

-- Give assets away and have them removed from your estate for inheritance tax purposes without losing control of the assets given;
+- Give assets away and have them removed from your estate for inheritance tax purposes without losing control of the assets given.

-- Hold the proceeds of a compensation claim without losing access to means tested benefits.
+- Hold the proceeds of a compensation claim without losing access to means-tested benefits.

 - Hold a property that you have been ordered to provide for an ex-spouse or child, without having to pay capital gains tax on that house when it is sold in the future.
+Further information on Property Protection Trusts can be found here.